Obtain a Certificate of Free Sale

 To submit payment for a Certificate of Free Sale, click here

 The issuance of Certificates of Free Sale is determined on a case-by-case basis.
-The cost per Certificate is $75.00 for standard processing (2 weeks).
-Due to COVID-19 restrictions, we have suspended our expedited processing option.
+The cost per Certificate is $75.00.
 In addition to the completed form, your request must include:

 - Original labels for each product.
 If labeling is in a foreign language, it must be translated into English.
 The labels must be flat; do not send products with the label applied to them.
 Labels in PDF or scanned format are acceptable.